Tendon overuse injuries (tendinopathy)

 Tendon overuse injuries are usually caused by putting too much mechanical stress on the tendon.
 This leads to small injuries and reduced blood supply to the area.
 As a result, adhesions (where scarring causes tissue to stick together) and calcification (a build-up of deposits) occur in the tendon tissue.

 This type of mechanical overload occurs if you regularly repeat certain movements a lot during activities such as sports.
 For instance, swinging your arm to hit a tennis or golf ball can irritate the tendons in the elbow over time.
+This can lead to tennis elbow or golfer's elbow.
 Jogging can put too much stress on the Achilles tendon.
 Sports like volleyball or basketball, which involve a lot of jumping, often cause tendon problems in the knee.
 But tendon overuse injuries can be caused by other hobbies or your job too – for instance, if you spend a lot of time working on a computer and using a mouse.

-The risk of tendon irritation is also increased by foot deformities or wearing unsuitable shoes.
+The risk of tendon overuse injuries can also be increased by foot deformities or shoes that don't fit well.
 Other risk factors include diabetes, joint diseases such as rheumatoid arthritis and osteoarthritis, autoimmune diseases that attack the tendon tissue (collagenosis), smoking and being overweight.
 In very rare cases, tendon irritation is a side effect of medication – for instance, certain .

 Prevalence and outlook